Hungary

 Forint (HUF)

 Hungary[a] is a landlocked country in Central Europe.[2]
-Spanning 93,030 square kilometres (35,920 sq mi) of the Carpathian Basin, it is bordered by Slovakia to the north, Ukraine to the northeast, Romania to the east and southeast, Serbia to the south, Croatia and Slovenia to the southwest, and Austria to the west.
-Hungary has a population of 9.5 million, mostly ethnic Hungarians and a significant Romani minority.
-Hungarian is the official language and Budapest is the country's capital and largest city.
+Spanning much of the Carpathian Basin, it is bordered by Slovakia to the north, Ukraine to the northeast, Romania to the east and southeast, Serbia to the south, Croatia and Slovenia to the southwest, and Austria to the west.
+Hungary lies within the drainage basin of the Danube River and is dominated by great lowland plains.
+It has a population of 9.5 million, comprised mostly of ethnic Hungarians and a significant Romani minority.
+Hungarian is the official language.
+Budapest is the country's capital and largest city, and the dominant cultural and economic center.[13]

-Prior to the foundation of the Hungarian state, various peoples settled in the territory of present-day Hungary, most notably the Celts, Romans, Huns, Germanic peoples, Avars and Slavs.
-The Principality of Hungary was established in the late 9th century by Álmos and his son Árpád through the conquest of the Carpathian Basin.[13][14]
-King Stephen I ascended the throne in 1000, converting his realm to a Christian kingdom.
-The medieval Kingdom of Hungary was a European power, reaching its height in the 14th–15th centuries.[15]
-After a long period of Ottoman wars, Hungary's forces were defeated at the Battle of Mohács and its capital was captured in 1541, opening roughly a 150 years long period when the country was divided into three parts: Royal Hungary, loyal to the Habsburgs; Ottoman Hungary; and the largely independent Principality of Transylvania.
-The reunited Hungary came under Habsburg rule at the turn of the 18th century, fighting a war of independence in 1703–1711, and a war of independence in 1848–1849 until a compromise allowed the formation of the Austro-Hungarian Monarchy in 1867, a major power into the early 20th century.[16]
-Austria-Hungary collapsed after World War I, and the subsequent Treaty of Trianon in 1920 established Hungary's current borders, resulting in the loss of 71% of its historical territory, 58% of its population, and 32% of its ethnic Hungarians.[17][18][19]
+Various peoples have settled in the territory of present-day Hungary, including the Celts, Romans, Huns, Germanic peoples, Avars and Slavs.
+Hungarian statehood is traced to the Principality of Hungary, which was established in the late ninth century by Álmos and his son Árpád through the conquest of the Carpathian Basin.[14][15]
+King Stephen I ascended the throne in 1000 and converted his realm to a Christian kingdom.
+The medieval Kingdom of Hungary was a European power, reaching its height in the Late Middle Ages.[16]
+A series of wars with the Ottomans resulted in partial occupation for the next 150 years.
+Hungary was reunited under Habsburg rule at the turn of the 18th century.
+Wars of independence in 1703–1711 and 1848–1849 resulted in a compromise that established the Austro-Hungarian Monarchy in 1867.
+Austria-Hungary was major power into the early 20th century,[17] when it collapsed after World War I; the subsequent Treaty of Trianon in 1920 established Hungary's current borders, resulting in the loss of 71% of its historical territory, 58% of its population, and 32% of its ethnic Hungarians.[18][19][20]

-In the interwar period, after initial turmoil, Miklós Horthy ascended as a determining politician, representing the monarchy as regent in place of the Habsburgs.
-Hungary joined the Axis powers in World War II, suffering significant damage and casualties.[20][21]
-As a result, the Hungarian People's Republic was established as a satellite state of the Soviet Union.
-Following the failed 1956 revolution, Hungary became comparatively freer, but still remained a repressed member of the Eastern Bloc.
-In 1989, concurrently with the Revolutions of 1989, Hungary peacefully transitioned into a democratic parliamentary republic,[22] joining the European Union in 2004 and being part of the Schengen Area since 2007.
-Since the election of Viktor Orbán in 2010, Hungary has undergone democratic backsliding becoming an illiberal democracy and hybrid regime.
+Reeling from the aftermath of the war, Hungary endured turmoil in the early interwar period, culminating in the nationalist conservative regime of de facto ruler Miklós Horthy.
+Hungary joined the Axis powers in World War II, suffering significant damage and casualties.[21][22]
+It was occupied by the Soviet Union, which established the Hungarian People's Republic as a satellite state.
+Following the failed 1956 revolution, Hungary became comparatively freer but remained a repressed member of the Eastern Bloc.
+As part of the Revolutions of 1989, Hungary peacefully transitioned into a democratic parliamentary republic.[23]
+It joined the European Union in 2004 and the Schengen Area since 2007.
+Since the election of Viktor Orbán in 2010, Hungary has undergone democratic backsliding and become an illiberal democracy and hybrid regime.

 Load more images...
 97 photos remaining!